Applying for Australian citizenship

 Candidates will receive a detailed invitation from the Department of Home Affairs confirming their Citizenship Ceremony date and location, and other important information.
 Council will email a reminder two business days before the ceremony.

 At the ceremony, successful applicants are required to make a pledge of commitment as a citizen of the Commonwealth of Australia.
-All new citizens are then presented with a Certificate of Australian Citizenship, which formally represents conferral of Australian Citizenship.
+All new citizens receive a Certificate of Australian Citizenship, which formally represents conferral of Australian Citizenship.

 The Mayor of Melton presides over Citizenship Ceremonies.
 Melton City Councillors and Members of Parliament with electorates in the Melton City Council area are also invited to attend Citizenship Ceremonies.

 What happens if I cannot attend a Citizenship ceremony?